Physician Assistant Visa Sponsorship Jobs in Illinois

 Which visa types are most common for physician assistant roles in Illinois?

 The H-1B is the primary visa category used for physician assistant positions in Illinois, as PA roles typically qualify as specialty occupations requiring a master's degree.
 J-1 visa holders completing clinical training sometimes transition to H-1B sponsorship afterward.
-TN status is available for Canadian and Mexican nationals meeting PA licensing requirements.
-O-1 sponsorship for PAs is uncommon but possible for those with documented extraordinary professional achievement.
+TN visa status is available for Canadian and Mexican nationals meeting PA licensing requirements.
+O-1 visa sponsorship for PAs is uncommon but possible for those with documented extraordinary professional achievement.

 Which cities in Illinois have the most physician assistant sponsorship jobs?